-If you have a volt Ohm meter or even a 12-volt test light, the next step is to verify the increased voltage you witnessed via the lights or monitor panel is actually flowing to your house battery(s).
-With a test light or volt Ohm meter (set to DC voltage), place one lead on the negative post of the battery and the other on the positive post and repeat the steps for testing the charge line and converter charger outlined above.
+Do you have a volt Ohm meter?
+What about a 12-volt test light?
+If yes, the next step is to verify the increased voltage you witnessed from the lights or monitor panel is flowing to your RV battery(s).
+With a test light or volt Ohm meter (set to DC voltage), place one lead on the negative post of the battery.
+Then put the other on the positive post.
+Repeat the steps for testing the charge line and converter charger outlined above.

 Those with a volt Ohm meter should look for a reading in the neighborhood of 13.5 – 14 volts.
 Those with a test light should look for increased brightness when a charging source is activated.

-Be sure and touch the leads to just the actual battery post and not the wires connected to the post.
-Touching just the wires will not verify the charge voltage is actually reaching the battery as there could be a bad connection and/or corrosion between the wire and the post.
+Touch the leads to just the actual battery post.
+Do not touch the wires connected to the post.
+Touching just the wires will not verify the charge voltage is actually reaching the battery.
+There might be a bad connection and/or corrosion between the wire and the post.

 If the battery is still not charging

-If the test light or volt Ohm meter does not demonstrate that increased charge voltage is reaching the battery, you will need to trace the wiring system, looking for a break in the circuit along the way.
-Start by checking for blown fuses, bad connections (especially at the battery), and the battery kill switch if so equipped.
-Don’t forget to check the ground circuit, too, especially where grounded to the chassis.
+If the test light or volt Ohm meter does not demonstrate that increased charge voltage is reaching the battery, you will need to trace the wiring system.
+Look for a break in the circuit along the way.
+Start by checking for blown fuses.
+Search for bad connections (especially at the battery).
+Check the battery kill switch if so equipped.
+Don’t forget to check the ground circuit, too.
+Look especially where grounded to the chassis.

 If a volt Ohm meter confirms charge voltage in the neighborhood of 13.5 – 14 volts entering the battery and the battery still won’t accept and hold a charge (a fully charged lead acid battery should read 12.6 volts), you most likely have a bad battery.
 Take the battery to your local auto parts store or automotive battery distributor to confirm its condition.

-The problem of an RV battery not charging and failed batteries can often be attributed to inappropriate charging and sulfation as this video explains.
+The problem of an RV battery not charging and failed batteries can often be attributed to inappropriate charging and sulfation.
+This video explains more.